sprint84/ProgressButton/README.md

 addButton.addInView(toolbar)
 ```

-You can normally add actions to `RFProgressButton` using `addTarget:action:forControlEvents` since it is a subclass of UIButton.
+You can normally add actions to `RFProgressButton` using `addTarget:action:forControlEvents` since it is a subclass of `UIButton`.
 However, we added a simpler closure method if you want to keep code inline.

 ```swift
 addButton.setAction {